Groups & consortia: groups - entitlement to profits or assets available for distribution: definitions of terminology

 - are of a fixed amount, or at a fixed rate per cent of the nominal value of the shares, and

-Because of the condition, in the first bullet above, that fixed rate preference shares are issued for consideration which is, or includes, new consideration, a bonus share (for which no new consideration is received by the company) cannot be a ‘fixed rate preference share’ even if the conditions in the other three bullets above are satisfied.
+Because of the condition, in the first bullet above, that restricted preference shares are issued for consideration which is, or includes, new consideration, a bonus share (for which no new consideration is received by the company) cannot be a ‘restricted preference share’ even if the conditions in the other three bullets above are satisfied.

 Indirect shareholdings etc